rkikuchi-bis/peptide_v2/README.md

 > **Note:** CUDA (Colab T4) is the reference environment for research-quality scores.
 > Mac (MPS) produces numerically different results due to hardware differences — use Mac for development and UI testing only.

+### Recommended Use

+- Use **Apple Silicon Mac** for development, UI testing, preprocessing, and exploratory runs.
+- Use **Google Colab with CUDA** for final candidate generation and scoring intended for scientific interpretation.
+- Treat **iPSAE** and **ΔG** as computational estimates for candidate prioritization, not as experimental measurements.
+- For reports or research decisions, record the runtime environment, parameter set, and random seed for each run.

 ### Workflow

 1. **Upload or search** — upload a PDB/mmCIF file, or search RCSB by keyword